lucianokogut/lucianokogut/README.md

 ### Hello people 👋

-#### I'm a experienced professor, IT analyst and IT coordinator from 🌉 Florianópolis 🇧🇷 Brazil
+#### I'm a experienced professor, IT analyst and IT coordinator in 🌉 Florianópolis 🇧🇷 Brazil

 ###### How I am
 - 🔭 I'm currently working in the education area, working on projects for training and mentoring IT/Dev professionals